vertex-lab/website/content/blog/introducing_vertex.md

     Your browser does not support the video tag.
 </video>

-We are also considering offering a custom service to help builders clarify and implement their vision for Web of Trust in their own applications or projects.
-Please [reach out](https://npub.world/npub176p7sup477k5738qhxx0hk2n0cty2k5je5uvalzvkvwmw4tltmeqw7vgup) if you are interested.
+We are also offering a custom service to help builders clarify and implement their vision for Web of Trust in their own applications or project.
+If you are interested, [reach out here](https://signal.me/#eu/O6mL1ozXhujHr-seJPkZzA4EKprDgr64AqoAOhu4U5TtKlRwutNJvbsCqXJvZb1-).